 The program of academic studies is designed specifically for future Salvation Army Officers.
 While Cadets may take certain courses with other students, most course syllabi are designed with future Officers in mind.

 The College For Officer Training is associated with Booth University College.
 This means that all courses are taught as accredited courses and can lead toward the eventual completion of a Bachelor of Arts (General) in Biblical and Theological Studies from BUC.
 Some Cadets may already have taken post-secondary education and because of this, some adjustments to their program at CFOT may be considered.
 Normally all Cadets will be required to take the equivalent of a full course load during their training.
-The chart below provides an overview of the two year training program.

 Click here for a detailed list of courses being offered at CFOT.
 For more information contact the Director of Academic Studies.